 A modern relationship with ITSM

 A common criticism of ITIL V3 was its decreasing relevance in the ever-changing worlds of business and IT.
 With the last update having been released in 2011, ITIL V3 had seen a number of competitors emerge, many of which were far more in-tune with new technology and service management frameworks.

 This was a huge point of focus for the development of ITIL 4.
 The fact that it was community-driven ensured that AXELOS had invaluable insight to work with.
-Indeed, the ‘Global Research Programme’ has over 2,000 members, including practitioners from the likes of Coca-Cola, Disney and Apple.
-Better yet, the framework will continue to be developed in the same fashion, with the community offering regular updates to keep ITIL service strategies, tools and project management insights as relevant as possible.
+Indeed, the ‘Global Research Programme’ has over 2,000 members, including practitioners from the likes of Coca-Cola, Disney, and Apple.
+Better yet, the framework will continue to be developed in the same fashion, with the community offering regular updates to keep ITIL service strategies, tools, and project management insights as relevant as possible.

-A varied certification path
+The varied ITIL certification path

 For a long time, one of the biggest strengths of ITIL has been the sheer variety of its modules.
-Previously, students would begin with ITIL V3 Foundation before moving on to modules in either the ‘ITIL Service Lifecycle’ or ‘ITIL Service Capability’ streams.
+Previously, students would begin with the ITIL V3 Foundation certificate before moving on to modules in either the ‘ITIL Service Lifecycle’ or ‘ITIL Service Capability’ streams.
 Together, these branches offered nine modules covering a huge variety of ITSM processes and tools.